Do you have an addiction?

 Designed for pleasure

-Your mind has a section, which is designed for pleasure; in terms of society we’re always looking for things, which can make us feel good.
+Your mind has a section, which is designed for pleasure; in terms of society, we’re always looking for things, which can make us feel good.
 There are healthier ways of making you feel good about yourself but if you’re taking drugs you’ve found one of the unhealthy ways to achieve this ‘good’ feeling by getting high.

-Drugs have an instant impact on your brains pleasure centre.
+Drugs have an instant impact on your brain’s pleasure centre.
 The drugs fill your head with dopamine and create ‘cravings’ for the next high.
 Dopamine is naturally produced by your body however when you start to use drugs, this reduces the amount of dopamine your body creates, resulting in you needing to take more drugs to feel pleasure.
 As time progresses you’ll find that the amount of pleasure you receive from taking drugs reduces but the cravings it creates is still there which is why so many addicts will increase their intake.

-Feeling like you can’t cope with dealing with pain – title – change text colour to – 65BFBE
+Feeling like you can’t cope with dealing with pain

 At the time when something or someone hurts you and your feeling pain, it’s easy to ignore the pain and look for something, which would make you feel better instead.
-Avoiding pain or negative feelings can be a main cause for you to start taking drugs, the high you experience allows you to escape reality, this escapism is the reason you may be taking drugs.
+Avoiding pain or negative feelings can be the main cause for you to start taking drugs, the high you experience allows you to escape reality, this escapism is the reason you may be taking drugs.
 You’ve found a way to not have to deal with life/pain however as it only lasts for a small amount of time, you find yourself having to take more and more to continue to stay outside of your reality.